pourih/pfs-servers-list/README.md

 `pfs_servers.txt` is a regularly updated list of tested and ranked free VLESS and Shadowsocks proxy servers.

-`pfs_core.py` is the Python program that performs the tests `pfs_servers.txt` and ranks the servers inside the file.
+`pfs_core.py` is the Python program that performs tests on `pfs_servers.txt` and ranks the servers inside the file accoring to their speed and stability.

 ## Subscription Link